nurzhanzhanuzak/eventsourcing/docs/topics/introduction.rst

 somehow be presented to the user.
 The state of an application is commonly presented to users in a set of "views".
 The state of the application is presented by the application through the interface to users by responding to queries that inform these views.
-For this reason, a test case will generally give a command to the application in the expectation that that application state will be changed in some particular kind of way, and then the test will check the expectation is satisfied by checking the result of a query.
-When developing software, consideration must therefore be given both to the commands and they way in which they will be handled (what decisions the application will make) and also to the way in which the state of the application will need to be viewed and navigated by its users (what decisions the users will make).
+For this reason, a test case will generally give a command to the application in the expectation that the application state will be changed in some particular kind of way, and then the test will check the expectation is satisfied by checking the result of a query.
+When developing software, consideration must therefore be given both to the commands and the way in which they will be handled (what decisions the application will make) and also to the way in which the state of the application will need to be viewed and navigated by its users (what decisions the users will make).